uptodatehuang/photo-search-by-tags/README.md

 ### Introduction

-this simple angular.js app will fetch and display photos from Flickr's public api service
+This web app will fetch and display photos from Flickr's public api service

 ### installation